Greg Lindberg: Political donations

 Lindberg is registered as an independent voter.
 In February 2016 Lindberg made his first financial contribution to a political cause in North Carolina, donating to North Carolina Commissioner of Insurance Wayne Goodwin's reelection campaign.
 That month he also hosted a fundraiser for Goodwin.
 Lindberg then began funding N.C.
 Opportunity Committee, a political action committee which produced pro-Goodwin advertisements.
 A spokesman for Lindberg asserted that Lindberg appreciated that Goodwin was a "business-minded insurance commissioner" and that his donations were unrelated to the insurance department's handling of Lindberg's businesses during Goodwin's tenure.
 Goodwin lost reelection in 2016 and thereafter briefly worked as a consultant for Lindberg.
 In 2017 Lindberg and his business associates and their family members donated $40,000 to State Senator Wesley Meredith's campaign fund weeks after Meredith proposed a bill which would have eased the ability of insurers to make affiliated investments.
 The bill was never acted upon, and Meredith lost reelection in 2018.
 Between 2016 and 2018 he donated over $7.5 million to independent expenditure political action committees, state political committees, and federal political committees.
 Most of his contributions were given to members of the Republican Party, though he also gave a significant amount of money to members of the Democratic Party.
 In May 2018 N.C.
 Opportunity Committee dissolved and about a month later Lindberg created N.C.
 Growth and Prosperity, a new North Carolina–based political action committee.

 In November 2017 Lindberg began donating money to political candidates' campaign funds in Florida, the same month one of his companies was declared "financially impaired" and thus restricted from doing business by state regulators.
 He became one of the largest individual donors to Florida Republicans during the 2018 elections, which included a transfer of $350,000 to political action committees supporting Rick Scott's candidacy for the U.S. Senate and other contributions to local legislative leaders and Chief Financial Officer of Florida Jimmy Patronis, whose office oversaw the Florida Office of Insurance Regulation.
 He also donated at least $25,000 to Louisiana Commissioner of Insurance Jim Donelon's reelection campaign either personally or through his companies.

-Criminal proceedings
+Criminal convictions

 In late 2017, Lindberg became frustrated with the lending limits placed on the assets of his insurance firm, Global Bankers Insurance Group, by North Carolina Deputy Commissioner of Insurance Jackie Obusek.
 After several heated exchanges with Obusek, Lindberg and two business associates, John Gray and John Palermo Jr., began meeting with North Carolina Commissioner of Insurance Mike Causey, a Republican, to discuss Obusek's position in regulating the insurance firm.
 Lindberg suggested that Palermo be hired by Causey to regulate his companies.
 By January 2018 Causey had informed law enforcement officials of the meetings and he began assisting the Federal Bureau of Investigation as the agency investigated Lindberg's entreaties.
 Over the course of the discussions, Lindberg ultimately donated about $250,000 to the North Carolina Republican Party.